 How Platform Moderation Systems Work

 Every day, billions of posts, comments, images, and videos are shared on social media platforms.
 Some of this content violates platform rules — hate speech, harassment, misinformation, graphic violence, spam, or illegal material.
 Content moderation systems attempt to identify and remove this content while preserving legitimate expression.
+This analysis draws on publicly available platform transparency reports, published content moderation research, and documented enforcement data from major platforms.

 Moderation decisions often feel arbitrary to users.
 Why was this post removed when a similar one stayed up?
 Why did an appeal get rejected without explanation?
 These frustrations make more sense once you understand the scale and complexity of what moderation systems are trying to do.
+To appreciate the sheer volume involved, consider that according to Meta's transparency reports, the company actioned approximately 24 billion pieces of content in Q4 2023 alone across its family of apps.

 This article explains how platform moderation actually works, from automated detection to human review to enforcement actions.
 It's not a defense of any platform's choices, but an explanation of the systems themselves.